makazhan/uoe-msc-projects-2020/README.md

 8	!	!	_	_	_	_	_	_	_
 </pre>

-and this is the UD original it was converted from:
+it was converted to UM from this original UD version:
 <pre>
 # sent_id = 1964
 # text = We need you; whatever you like!